You may register to vote at any time:

 Your application must be submitted 30 days before an election for you to be eligible to vote in that election.

 Your spouse, parent or child (acting as an agent) may complete and sign a voter registration application for you, provided that this person is a registered voter, or has applied for voter registration.

-If any of the information on the application is incomplete, you will be notified and required to send a second application.
-The second application must be received by the Voter Registrar within 10 days.
+If any of the information on the application is incomplete, you will be notified and required to submit a second application.
+The second application must be received by the Voter Registrar within 10 days of the original application.

 You will receive a Voter Registration Certificate within 30 days:

 Check your certificate to make sure all information is correct.
 (If there is a mistake, immediately make corrections and return it to the registrar.)